-If you receive a message in Windows Defender Security Center telling you that you need to update your security processor or TPM firmware, the instructions in this topic will show you how.
+If you receive a message in Windows Security prompting you to update your security processor or TPM firmware, follow the steps in the "Recommended actions" section below.

 Why am I receiving this message?

 Many devices that run Windows 10 have Trusted Platform Module (TPM) chipsets.
-A security vulnerability exists in certain TPM chipsets that can impact operating system security, which means Windows 10 operating systems are at increased risk.
-You are receiving this message because Microsoft is releasing Windows 10 security updates to address the vulnerability which you will need to download and install.
-In addition, device manufacturers are releasing firmware updates to remediate the problem which you also need to download and install.
-Finally, once you have installed these updates, you will also need to clear your TPM.
+There's a security vulnerability in certain TPM chipsets that can affect operating system security, which means Windows 10 operating systems are at an increased risk.
+You received this message because Microsoft has released Windows 10 security updates to address the vulnerability, which you need to download and install.
+Additionally, device manufacturers are releasing firmware updates to address the problem, which you also need to download and install.
+Finally, after you've installed these updates, you must clear your TPM.

-If you have turned on automatic updates in Windows Update, you won’t need to take any action because the updates will be downloaded and installed automatically.
+If you have turned on automatic updates in Windows Update, you don’t need to take any action because the updates will be downloaded and installed automatically.

-If you have not turned on automatic updates, Microsoft recommends that you go to Windows Update immediately to check for updates and install the applicable updates manually.
+If you have not turned on automatic updates, we recommend that you go to Windows Update immediately to check for and install the applicable updates manually.
 To learn more, see Windows Update: FAQ.

-Do NOT apply the TPM firmware update prior to applying the Windows operating system update.
-Doing so will render your system unable to determine if your system is affected.
+Do not apply the TPM firmware update before you apply the Windows operating system update.
+Doing so will make it impossible to determine whether your system is affected.

-If you have a Surface device, please see Microsoft Knowledge Base Article 4073006 for additional information and instructions.
+If you have a Surface device, see Security issue for TPM on Surface devices for more information and instructions.

-If your device is not from Microsoft, locate the manufacturer of your device in the following table, select the corresponding link, and apply the firmware update they provide.
-If the manufacturer of your device is not listed in the following table, please contact the manufacturer’s customer support department for next steps.
+If your device is not from Microsoft, locate the device manufacturer of your device in the following table, select the corresponding link, and apply the firmware update that's provide.
+If your device manufacturer isn't listed in this table, contact the manufacturer’s customer support department.

 |Device manufacturer||Link for firmware update|